ACS Award For Research At An Undergraduate Institution

-Lee completed a bachelor's degree in 1983 and a Ph.D. in 1986, both at the University of Guelph, in Ontario.
-He then had a postdoctoral stint with J. William Lown at the University of Alberta, in Edmonton.
-From 1987 to 1989, he worked as a research scientist at SynPhar Laboratories (now part of Naeja Pharmaceutical), in Edmonton, developing antiviral, anticancer, and antiulcer agents, before he became an assistant professor at Furman University, in Greenville, S.C.
-In 2005, Lee left his post as the Rose J. Forgione Professor of Chemistry at Furman to become dean of natural and applied sciences and professor of chemistry at Hope College, in Holland, Mich.
+Wenzel received a B.S. in chemistry from Northeastern University in 1976 and, five years later, earned a Ph.D. in analytical chemistry from the University of Colorado, Boulder.
+He started as an assistant professor at Bates in 1981 and has spent his career there.
+Since 1997, he has been the Charles A. Dana Professor of Chemistry, and since 2006, Wenzel has also chaired the school’s environmental studies program.
+From 1992 to 1996 and again in 2003, he chaired the school’s chemistry department.

-Working with students "is possibly one of the most gratifying aspects of what I do," Lee says.
-Despite having moved to a primarily administrative position, Lee says, his research program has grown since his move.
-Hope's philosophy that "learning science is best done by doing science" reflects Lee's own teaching philosophy.
-"My research program is driven by my own passion to discover new science and to have an opportunity to impact society, as well as by my passion to encourage and empower more students to pursue science careers.
-I am convinced that giving the opportunity to 'taste' and experience science in the research laboratory is the best way to achieve this goal."
+Awards Wenzel has received include the 1999 J. Calvin Giddings Award for Excellence in Education from the ACS Division of Analytical Chemistry.
+In 2002, he received the CUR Research Fellows Award, and in 2003–04, he was named a Camille & Henry Dreyfus Scholar.

-Lee will present the award address before the Division of Organic Chemistry.
+Wenzel will present the award address before the Division of Analytical Chemistry.

 Join the conversation